The Future Is Wild: Books

 The Future Is Wild was accompanied by two companion books, The Future Is Wild: A Natural History of the Future (2002), co-authored by Dougal Dixon and Joanna Adams, and The Wild World of the Future (2003) by Claire Pye.
 The Future Is Wild: A Natural History of the Future is a 128-page family reference work and The Wild World of the Future is a 96-page reference work for younger children.
-These books were translated into 20 different languages.
+These books were translated into 20 languages.
 The French translation of The Wild World of the Future, titled Les Animaux du Futur ('The Animals of the Future'), incorporated augmented reality, one of the first books to do so.

 Another children's reference work, also 96 pages long, was co-authored by Dougal Dixon and Joanna Adams in the 2010s, titled The Future Is Wild: Our World Tomorrow.
 The book was published in 2016 in China by Hunan Publishing.
 Internationally, the book has been released in eBook and iBook format as an augmented reality book, under the title The Future Is Wild: The Living Book.
 The Future Is Wild: The Living Book was released in 2011, first presented at the 2011 Frankfurt Book Fair.
 The more than forty different augmented reality features were developed by the German company Meatio.
 The book has received scholarly attention as a work that showcases how augmented reality can encourage readers to connect with a book.